Dale Engstrom

-Dale Engstrom (April 15, 1917 - January 22, 2018) was an American businessman, United States Army officer and politician.
+Dale M. Engstrom (April 15, 1917 – January 22, 2018) was an American businessman, United States Army officer and politician.

 Engstrom went to the University of Wisconsin and graduated from the University of Maryland.
 He served in the United States Army from 1944 to 1961 during World War II and the Korean War.
 Engstrom was commissioned a lieutenant colonel.
 He retired from the army.
 He was in the insurance business and was the co-owner of an appliance parts warehouse in Chattanooga, Tennessee.
 Engstrom lived in Soddy, Tennessee.
-He served in the Tennessee House of Representatives in 1971 and 1972 and was a Republican.
+He served in the Tennessee House of Representatives from 1971 to 1973 and was a Republican.
 Engstrom died in Forest City, North Carolina.